dansteingart/without_the_hot_air/pages_md/SEwtHA_24.md

 22
 Seawater
 4500
-<span class="figurenumber">Table 24.2</span>.
+<div class='caption'><span class="figurenumber">Table 24.2</span>.
 Known recoverable resources of uranium.
 The top part of the table shows the “reasonable assured resources” and “inferred resources,” at cost less than $130 per kg of uranium, as of 1 Jan 2005.
 These are the estimated resources in areas where exploration has taken place.
-There’s also 1.3 million tons of depleted uranium sitting around in stockpiles, a by-product of previous uranium activities.
+There’s also 1.3 million tons of depleted uranium sitting around in stockpiles, a by-product of previous uranium activities.</div>

 <img src="figure194.png" width="214" height="252" />
-<span class="figurenumber">Figure 24.3</span>.
-Workers push uranium slugs into the X-10 Graphite Reactor.
+<div class='caption'><span class="figurenumber">Figure 24.3</span>.
+Workers push uranium slugs into the X-10 Graphite Reactor.</div>

 exploration and little uranium exploration has been undertaken since the 1980s; so maybe more mineable uranium will be discovered.
 Indeed, one paper published in 1980 estimated that the low-grade uranium resource is more than 1000 times greater than the 27 million tons we just assumed.